dryeo/dooble/README-os2.txt

 web browser) is kindly brought to you by bww bitwise works GmbH (Dmitriy Kuminov, Silvan Scherrer, Herwig Bauernfeind, https://www.bitwiseworks.com).
 Rebuilds by Dave Yeo

+Thanks to Paul Smedley for getting OS/2 patches accepted upstream.

 Thanks to Elbert Pol for building and testing both Dooble an Qt at earlier stages of development.